 An expert witness offers a statement in a wrongful death lawsuit because they have relevant knowledge.
 An accident reconstruction specialist explains how the event could have occurred.
 A physician might lend their expertise if the victim received treatment before they died.
 Your lawyer may even request a medical examiner to be an expert witness.

-The Deadline to Start a Wrongful Death Case in Florida
+The Deadline to File a Wrongful Death Case in Florida

 Civil lawsuits have a strict time limit for when a person can file one.
 How long you have depends on where you live and the type of lawsuit you pursue.
 In Florida, a wrongful death case has a separate statute of limitations from a standard injury claim.